15 Ayurvedic Remedies To Manage High Blood Pressure

 2) Garlic/ Rasona – Allium sativum

-Studies have shown that if one consumes a raw clove of Garlic each morning it also reduces cholesterol levels in the blood.
-Garlic is rich in many compounds that curb high blood pressure.
+Research shows that consuming a raw clove of garlic each morning can help reduce cholesterol levels in the blood.
+Garlic is packed with beneficial compounds that also support healthy blood pressure levels.

 Read moreHealth benefits of Garlic